bwilkie/Chat-AI---Runs-in-Python/README.md

 # Chat-AI---Runs-in-Python

 Real time chat based LLM designed to run on windows

 For anyone interested in talking to an AI Large Language Model in real time.

+See my other Chat-AI Colab repo for an easy to use variation.
+This requires dependancies but is a great starting point to build new features.

 This implementation has the following features;